japila-books/spark-sql-internals/docs/declarative-pipelines/SparkPipelines.md

 Starting run (dry=[dry], full_refresh=[full_refresh], full_refresh_all=[full_refresh_all], refresh=[refresh])...
 ```

-`run` sends a `StartRun` command for execution in the Spark Connect server.
+`run` sends a `StartRun` command for execution in the Spark Connect Server.

+!!! note "StartRun Command and PipelinesHandler"
+    `StartRun` command is handled by [PipelinesHandler](PipelinesHandler.md#startRun) on the Spark Connect Server.

 In the end, `run` keeps printing out pipeline events from the Spark Connect server.